Taking bookings for 2022 from November!

 Ecological Consultancy Course Outline

-A five day intensive course which covers core subjects and vital skills for anyone wanting to work as an ecological consultant:
+A five day intensive course via webinars and other activities which covers core subjects and vital skills for anyone wanting to work as an ecological consultant:

 - Phase 1 habitat surveys